Robert L. Moore (psychologist): Life and career

 His employment history shows that he found a home at the Chicago Theological Seminary: 1973-1977: Western Illinois University, Assistant Professor of Philosophy and Religious Studies; 1977-1979: Chicago Theological Seminary, Assistant Professor of Psychology and Religion; 1979-1982: Associate Professor of Psychology and Religion; 1982-2005: Professor of Psychology, Psychoanalysis, and Spirituality; 2005–2016: Distinguished Service Professor of Psychology, Psychoanalysis, and Spirituality.

 He was also employed from 1973 to 2016 in the private practice of psychotherapy; and from 1983 to 2016 in the private practice of psychoanalysis and as a consultant in organizational development and leadership and personal coaching.

+Beginning in 2014 he had experienced a series of mini strokes and was subsequently suffering from vascular dementia.
+The reporting of his death in 2016 suggested that he may have shot his wife and then himself.

 Contributions in perspective

 Introduction

 As a psychoanalytic scientist, Moore worked on decoding and mapping the deep structures of the human self.
 His work on ritual process and the masculine psyche is today in the forefront of theory in masculine psychology, spirituality, and initiation.

 The Mythopoetic men's movement in the United States received a certain amount of notoriety for the practice of drumming.
 This practice is understood in terms of ritual processes.
 Many of our human ancestors worked out ritual processes, some of which did involve drumming and dancing and singing.
 From his cross-cultural study of ritual processes, Moore became convinced of the value of ritual process in actuating human potential.
 More specifically, he became convinced that ritual processes at their best can provide liminal experiences for certain participants that are instrumental in enabling those participants to actuate the potential of archetypal sources of energy (that is, sources of energy at the archetypal level of the human psyche).

 Moore's views regarding ritual processes can be found in the transcribed lectures and essays published in The Archetype of Initiation: Sacred Space, Ritual Process, and Personal Transformation (2001), discussed below.

 In addition to writing and editing numerous books, Moore frequently gave short courses at the C. G. Jung Institute of Chicago, many of which are available from the institute on audiotapes.